- This post contains affiliate links. Read more here.

 - Suspender diapers: whether sold separately or included in the design, suspenders can help keep a dog’s diaper in place.

 - DIY or homemade dog diapers

-When you’re selecting a diaper for male and female dogs, size is the first and most important consideration.
-For best comfort, it’s important the diaper fit securely but not too tightly.
-Male dog wraps along with female diapers typically range from extra small to extra large, though the exact size chart can vary according to the brand.
+When you’re selecting a diaper for male or female dogs, size is the first and most important consideration.
+For the best comfort, it’s important the diaper fit securely but not too tightly.
+Male dog wraps and female diapers typically range from extra small to extra large, though the exact size chart can vary according to the brand.

 You’ll need to know your dog’s weight and waist size in order to get the diaper your dog needs.

 How to Put a Diaper on Your Dog

 As when changing a baby’s diaper, make sure you clean your dog’s behind thoroughly with a dog-friendly wipe first.
 Be sure your dog is calm, and go slowly, making sure you’re responding to your dog’s cues.

 Just as with any kind of dog training, keep plenty of treats on hand to help make the experience a more pleasant one for your pet.
 Most male wraps and female dog diapers are secured with velcro or another hook-and-loop type of material, though some cloth versions have snaps.

 Here are our picks for some of the best dog diaper choices, including disposable, reusable, and do-it-yourself varieties.